moby/moby/docs/man/docker-events.1.md

     2015-01-28T20:25:45.000000000-08:00 c21f6c22ba27: (from whenry/testimage:latest) die
     2015-01-28T20:25:46.000000000-08:00 c21f6c22ba27: (from whenry/testimage:latest) stop

+If you do not provide the --since option, the command returns only new and/or live events.

 # HISTORY
 April 2014, Originally compiled by William Henry (whenry at redhat dot com) based on docker.com source material and internal work.
 June 2014, updated by Sven Dowideit <SvenDowideit@home.org.au>
+June 2015, updated by Brian Goff <cpuguy83@gmail.com>